johnbywater/quantdsl/README.md

 ```

+### Library of models

-Quant DSL source code for the library power plant model.
+Quant DSL source code for the library power plant model `quantdsl.lib.powerplant2`, as used in the example
+above.

 ```python
 from quantdsl.semantics import Choice, Lift, Market, TimeDelta, Wait, inline